Togtja/IMT2681_Ass2/README.md

 If not specified, the parameter `limit` returns 5 repositories,

-If `auth` parameter is not specified, it will return publicly avalable repositories
+If `auth` parameter is not specified, it will return publicly available repositories

 ## Response